rcman/BPI-F3/README.md

 **Getting Started**

-Download the Bianbu [Image](https://drive.google.com/file/d/1WsmhTV6EIBS-wwhl4kwgR_v_N9DgiJ-C/view?usp=drive_link) and use your favorite too to image it to micro SD card.
+Download the Bianbu [Image](https://drive.google.com/file/d/1WsmhTV6EIBS-wwhl4kwgR_v_N9DgiJ-C/view?usp=drive_link) and use your favorite tool to image it to micro SD card.

 Download the Ubuntu [Image](https://cdimage.ubuntu.com/releases/noble/release/ubuntu-24.04-live-server-riscv64.img.gz) Ubuntu 24.04 to the NVME  (NOTE: you will lose all your data) <br>